ndarville/starter-node-bot/README.md

 npm start
 ```

-If you aren’t planning on trying using the Google or OXR scripts, you can always just export a dummy environment variable:
+If you aren’t planning to use the Google or OXR scripts, you can always just export a dummy environment variable:

 ```sh
 export GOOGLE_TOKEN=foo